 More control over timing

-Although seemingly minor, Code Kit 3 brings three new timing blocks and compatibility with microsecond-level timing.
-These blocks have also been moved to a new Timing category, which can be enabled using the Block Loader (see further below).
+Though it may seem trivial, Code Kit 3 introduces three new timing blocks, compatible with microsecond-level timing.
+These blocks have also been relocated to a dedicated Timing category, accessible via the Block Loader (more on this below).

 More options for serial communication

-Basic serial communication functionality has always existed within Code Kit, but it has previously been limited to a bitrate of 9600 baud and transmitting strings only.
-The new release adds seven more blocks to allow complete control over communication, including adding new functionality for receiving data over serial and changing the serial bitrate.
+While basic serial communication functionality has always been a staple of Code Kit, it was restricted to a 9600 baud bitrate and string transmissions.
+This new release incorporates seven additional blocks, offering full control over communication, including receiving data over serial and adjusting the serial bitrate.

 Take control of new settings